jackson-nestelroad/battler/fxlang.md

 #### Locked Move

 Moves like Thrash or Outrage lock the user into a move for 2-3 turns and confuse the target from fatigue afterwards.
+Notice that we use the `AfterMove` event to end the volatile status earlier.

 ```json
 {